eepiemi/Materialbook/README.md

     *  The app icon
     *  The settings page
     *  The "No internet" screen
+*  Fixes AMOLED Black
-*  Makes the splash screen, the "No internet" screen and the settings page AMOLED Black
+*  Makes the splash screen and the "No internet" screen AMOLED Black
 *  Changes some minor things for aesthetics purposes

 <h2 align="middle">